Online Publication - 1414: John Neuton and the Re-Foundation of York Minster Library (2016)

 - ‘A Marriage Made in Heaven’ by Sarah Griffin (University of York)

 1414: John Neuton and the Re-Foundation of York Minster Library was included in a review of ‘York’s Archbishops’ Registers Revealed.
-Borthwick Institute for Archives,University of York, 2016. https://archbishopsregisters.york.ac.uk/.’ by Alexander Devine (Manuscript Studies: A Journal of the Schoenberg Institute for Manuscript Studies, University of Pennsylvania Press, Vol. 2, No. 1, Spring 2017, pp. 251-255, in which he described the online resource York’s Archbishops’ Registers Revealed (YARR) along with the launch of the John Neuton website and the unveiling of the restored East Window of York Minster as ‘golden days for our access to York’s medieval history’.
+Borthwick Institute for Archives,University of York, 2016. https://archbishopsregisters.york.ac.uk/.’ by Alexander Devine (Manuscript Studies: A Journal of the Schoenberg Institute for Manuscript Studies, University of Pennsylvania Press, Vol. 2, No. 1, Spring 2017, pp. 251-255, in which he described the launch of the John Neuton website along with the online resource York’s Archbishops’ Registers Revealed (YARR) and the unveiling of the restored East Window of York Minster as ‘golden days for our access to York’s medieval history’.

 Main image: Detail from John Neuton’s copy of Bartolus's Lectura super codice.
 (Reference: York Minster, MS XVI.
 P. 5, fol.
 320r).
 Photograph: Paul Shields (University of York); © The Chapter of York